pazworld/BowlingGameKataInErlang1/README.md

 1. Bowling Kata In Erlang 1 (this repository) - It follows the Kata
 2. [Bowling Kata In Erlang 2](https://github.com/pazworld/BowlingGameKataInErlang2) - Kata with more functional style
+3. [Bowling Kata In Erlang 3](https://github.com/pazworld/BowlingGameKataInErlang3) - Kata with more messaging style

 This project uses Rebar3 and Eunit.